allenai/propara/EMNLP18-README.md

 ```
     ** Under construction
-    Download the evaluator code from Aristo leaderboard repository:
+    Download the evaluator code from a separate leaderboard repository:
     “code link with the instructions to run the evaluation will be available soon”

 ```